 Travel and landscape photographers will find it useful that the WG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the WG-6 and the A6400 are recent models that are part of the current product line-up.
 The A6400 replaced the earlier Sony A6300, while the WG-6 followed on from the Ricoh WG-5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Ricoh WG-6 Manual (free pdf) or the online Sony A6400 Manual.
+Further information on the features and operation of the WG-6 and A6400 can be found, respectively, in the Ricoh WG-6 Manual (free pdf) or the online Sony A6400 Manual.

 So how do things add up?
 Is there a clear favorite between the Ricoh WG-6 and the Sony A6400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).